Dabo Swinney: 2013 season

-In 2013, Swinney guided the Tigers to their third 10-win season in a row, the first time since 1989.
+In 2013, Swinney guided the Tigers to their third 10-win season in a row, their first since 1989.
 The highlight regular-season win came against #5 Georgia in the season opener.
 The Tigers won 38–35.
 Clemson's two regular season losses were to top 10 opponents, national champion Florida State and South Carolina.
-The 31–17 loss to the rival Gamecocks was a record fifth straight for the Tigers, the longest winning streak for South Carolina in the series.
+The 31–17 loss to the rival Gamecocks was a record fifth straight for the Tigers, the longest winning streak for South Carolina in the series, while the 51–14 loss to Florida State was the worst home loss in the history of the Clemson football program and tied with the 2012 Orange Bowl for Clemson's most lopsided loss under Dabo Swinney.
 The completion of the season marked 32 wins over three years for Swinney, the most ever in such a span in Clemson football history.
 The Tigers received their second BCS bowl bid under Swinney with an invitation to play seventh-ranked Ohio State in the 2014 Orange Bowl.
 The Tigers defeated the Buckeyes 40–35 to give the Tigers' their third Orange Bowl win in their history and their first BCS bowl victory.
 The 2013 season marked the first time Clemson had back-to-back 11-win seasons.
 After the game, Swinney recalled the Tigers' lopsided loss two years before in the Orange Bowl and the team's journey since then.
 "Hey, listen: Two years ago we got our butts kicked on this field.
 And it has been a journey to get back.
 We're 22–4 since that night.
 And we are the first team from the state of South Carolina to ever win a BCS game," Swinney said.
 The win was Swinney's fourth victory over a top ten opponent as a head coach.
 The Tigers finished the season ranked in the top 10 in both polls (#8 in AP, #7 in Coaches), the first such achievement for Swinney as head coach.

 Following the season, Swinney agreed to eight-year, $27.15 million contract and guaranteed if Swinney was fired in the next three years.